Close Menu

 The heroism of Delgres was not at first appreciated by France, but later in 1998 Delgres, along with leader of the Haitian slave revolt, Toussaint Loverture, was admitted to the Pantheon in Paris, the burial place of many of the greatest heroes of France.
 The Pantheon includes Marie Curie (a Polish woman and the only female so interred until 2014) and Alexandre Dumas, a half-black writer of The Three Musketeers and other books.
 (Note: The Haitian Slave Revolt is to this day the only successful slave revolt whereby slaves defeated the enslaving country and gained independence for themselves.)
 Another of these French heroes that has African ethnicity is Aime Cesaire, a poet and politician from Martinique, founder of the “negritude movement.”
 (OK, I was not familiar with this movement, either.
 It is a French language literary movement that is Afro-centric and denounces colonialism and espouses African identity and culture over French identity and culture.)

-Question for students (and subscribers): What other acts of defiance by enslaved people inspire you?
-Please share your opinions in the comments section below this article.
+Question for students (and subscribers) to ponder: What other acts of defiance by enslaved people inspire you?
+What are your opinions?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!